 1 lb. hamburger

 1 can vegetarian vegetable soup

 1 bay leaf

 1/2 cup grated Colby or medium Cheddar cheese

 Salt and black pepper to taste

-Put about 2 quarts of water on to boil.
-When the water is boiling, add 1 tsp. salt.
+Put about two quarts of water on to boil.
+When the water is boiling, add one teaspoon of salt.
 Wait for the water to start boiling again, then add the dry macaroni and cook until it is nearly done (six to seven minutes).
 Stir the macaroni two or three times to keep it from clumping together.

 It is very important that the macaroni be undercooked when you add it to the meat mixture, because it will continue cooking in the skillet.
 However, the worst that can happen is that the macaroni becomes a little mushy.
 It still tastes good.
 Also, you can add a tablespoon or two of red wine instead of water before the final simmer.

 I am afraid that Bob’s wife calls this dish “Glop” when Bob serves it to her.
 Jerri is more diplomatic.
 “It’s not my favorite” says she.
 Bob and I, however, think of this hot dish as classic comfort food.